The Black Orchid (film): Production

 The Black Orchid's original title was The Flower Maker.

 Casting

 The Black Orchid was originally purchased by Paramount Pictures with the intent of having Anna Magnani in the lead role, however, with her schedule so busy and the hiring of producer Carlo Ponti, Ponti hired his wife Sophia Loren.
+She was paid $225,000.

+Filming began February 1958.
+Ritt called Loren "a terrific lady.
+I enjoyed making it, it was an easy film to make.
+Tony [Quinn] and she were terrific together.
+I didn’t have any illusions about the film."

 Soundtrack

 The Black Orchid is the first Hollywood film of Italian composer Alessandro Cicognini released by Dot Records.

 Novelization

-A novelization of the screenplay was written by American author Edward S. Aarons (1916-1975) under the pseudonym Edward S. Ronns.
+A novelization of the screenplay was written by American author Edward S. Aarons (1916–1975) under the pseudonym Edward S. Ronns.

 Reception

 Critical response

 The staff at Variety wrote in their review: "Orchid has a flavor of Marty, a touch of Wild Is the Wind.
 The story threads and changing emotions are securely locked in through Martin Ritt’s honest direction.
 Without pushing, he tells an intricately drawn story with a smooth, authoritative hand."
 Film critic Bosley Crowther of The New York Times wrote in his review: "When anyone gives his director what Mr. Quinn gives Martin Ritt, it is certainly too bad that the director hasn't something equally good to give back to him.
 But, unfortunately, Joseph Stefano, who wrote the original script, did not put into the hands of the director a story that is up to Mr. Quinn."

 For her performance in the film, Sophia Loren won the Coppa Volpi for best actress at the Venice International Film Festival.